-(j) Applications and redemptions
+(k) Applications and redemptions

-Applications received for units in the Scheme are recorded net of any entry fees payable where applicable, prior to the issue of units in the Scheme.
+The Scheme is no longer available for new investment, therefore no applications were allowed into the Scheme.
 Redemptions from the Scheme are recorded gross of any exit fees payable where applicable, after the cancellation of units redeemed.

-(k) Goods and Services Tax ("GST")
+(I) Goods and Services Tax ("GST")